Background pattern

 Pregnancy and breastfeeding

 There is no experience with the use of this medication during pregnancy.
-Therefore, do not start treatment with this medication if you are pregnant.
-If you become pregnant while taking this medication, consult your doctor about whether it is advisable to continue treatment.
+Therefore, you should not start treatment with this medication if you are pregnant.
+If you become pregnant while taking this medication, consult your doctor about whether it is appropriate to continue treatment.

 There is no experience with the use of this medication during breastfeeding.
-However, no effects are expected on the infant.
-Consult with your doctor to determine if it is advisable to continue treatment with this medication during breastfeeding.
+However, no effects on breastfed infants are expected.
+Consult your doctor to determine if it is appropriate to continue treatment with this medication during breastfeeding.

-No effects of this medication on the ability to drive or operate machinery have been observed.
+No effects of this medication on the ability to drive or use machines have been observed.

 Actair contains lactose